daxmawal/StarPU-Inference-Server/docs/quickstart.md

 ## 3. Launch the inference server

 The configuration file `models/bert.yml` already points to the exported model.
-Start the server from the repository root:
+Start the server from the build repository:

 ```bash
 ./grpc_server --config ../models/bert.yml